wilsonmichael/obo/README.md

 # To get an enumerator of the elements
 elements = ontology.elements

-# To access attributes for the element
+# Using the enumerator
 header = elements.next
 term   = elements.next

+# Accessing attributes of an element
+term.id
+#=> "DOID:0014667"

 ```